Working on campus while studying at CCA, even a few hours each week, can help provide you with the necessary resources

 - To work during breaks, holidays, and summer sessions, you must be pre-enrolled in at least 6 units (i.e., two courses) in the upcoming semester.

-- During the summer, you may work if you are enrolled in the summer semester, even if you are not intending to enroll for the upcoming fall or spring semester.
+- You may work if you are enrolled in the summer semester, even if you do not intend to enroll for the upcoming fall or spring semester.

 How Students are Paid

 All students must regularly submit time in Workday by the scheduled payroll deadlines.
 Students may not save their time entry to submit at the end of the semester.
 The Payroll Calendar lists the work periods and the time sheet due dates.

 Students must allow adequate time for their supervisor to review and approve time entered.
 Students who have more than one position at CCA must submit separate time entry in Workday for each position.
 Never enter time on the Student Shell.

 Pay periods run from the 1st to the 15th of the month; and from the 16th to the last day of the month.

 Approved time sheets should be submitted in Workday within three business days after the pay period ending date.
 Paychecks are available on the 10th and the 26th of each month.

 CCA recommends signing up for direct deposit.
 Direct deposit ensures that a student's paycheck goes into an identified bank account, allowing students access to their earnings without worry of misplacing a paycheck.